antimatterhorn/yggdrasil/docs/source/core_concepts.rst

 Mesh/Grid Handling
 --------------------
-Nidhoggr supports two kinds of meshes: Eulerian grids and Element meshes.
+Yggdrasil supports two kinds of meshes: Eulerian grids and Element meshes.

 Eulerian Grids
 ^^^^^^^^^^^^^^
 Eulerian grids are invoked with the dimensional ``Grid`` class with ``myGrid=Grid2d(nx=[int],ny=[int],dx=[float],dy=[float])`` to create a 2D grid with nx cells in the x-direction and ny cells in the y-direction.
 The ``dx`` and ``dy`` parameters set the spatial dimensions of a single cell.
-Grids in Nidhoggr can be 1D, 2D, or 3D, and the constructor assigns positions to the cells of the grid in ascending order in each spatial coordinate.
+Grids in Yggdrasil can be 1D, 2D, or 3D, and the constructor assigns positions to the cells of the grid in ascending order in each spatial coordinate.

 .. note::